ripple/opensource.ripple.com/docs/xls-66d-lending-protocol/concepts/lending-protocol.md

 - `CoverAvailable`: The total amount of cover deposited by the lending protocol owner.
 - `CoverRateMinimum`: The percentage of debt that must be covered by `CoverAvailable`.
-- `CoverRateLiquiditation`: The maximum percentage of the minimum required cover _(DebtTotal x CoverRateMinimum)_ that will be liquidated to cover a loan default.
+- `CoverRateLiquidation`: The maximum percentage of the minimum required cover _(DebtTotal x CoverRateMinimum)_ that will be liquidated to cover a loan default.

 Whenever the available cover falls below the minimum required: